 Question: "What are the gates of hell?"

 Answer: The phrase the “gates of hell” is translated in some versions as the “gates of Hades.”
-The gates of hell or gates of Hades is found only once in the entire Scriptures, in Matthew 16:18.
+“Gates of hell” or “gates of Hades” is found only once in the entire Scriptures, in Matthew 16:18.
 In this passage, Jesus is referring to the building of His church: “And I tell you, you are Peter, and on this rock I will build my church, and the gates of hell shall not prevail against it” (Matthew 16:18).

-At this time Jesus had not yet established His church.
-In fact, this is the first instance of the word “church” in the New Testament.
-The church spoken of by Jesus is derived from the Greek ekklasia which means the “called out” or assembly.
-In other words, the church that Jesus is referencing as His church means the assembly of people who have been called out of the world by the gospel of Christ.
+At that time Jesus had not yet established His church.
+In fact, this is the first instance of the word church in the New Testament.
+The word church, as used by Jesus, is derived from the Greek ekklasia, which means the “called out” or “assembly.”
+In other words, the church that Jesus is referencing as His church is the assembly of people who have been called out of the world by the gospel of Christ.